 - French (Théodore) and English : from the personal name Théodore (Greek Theodōros, a compound of theos ‘God’ + dōron ‘gift’), which was relatively popular in the Middle Ages because of its auspicious meaning.
 There was considerable confusion with the Germanic personal name Theodoric (see Terry).
 As an American family name, it has also absorbed various other European cognates, e.g. Greek Theodorakis, Theodoropoulos.

 Famous people who gave their babies this name

-Theodore is the number thirty-six most popular boys name in the US, according to 2019 Social Security Administration data.
-It has been consistently popular, remaining in the top 100 since 2015, and breaking into the top 50 in 2018.
+According to Social Security Administration data, Theodore has been consistently popular, remaining in the top 100 since 2015, and breaking into the top 50 in 2018.